 Another avenue for energy recovery at water resource recovery facilities (WRRFs) is carbon capture, which aims to harvest carbon compounds before oxidation during the aeration stages in a typical activated sludge process.
 Instead of using electrical energy (to run the energy-demanding blowers for the aeration process) to remove and destroy the chemical energy contained in the influent carbon, some can be harvested in the primary sludge instead to produce energy using anaerobic processes.
-Carbon Capture and Management Strategies for Energy Harvest from Wastewater (U3R14/4879) examined the impact of wastewater characteristics on the performance and operation of high-rate carbon removal processes.
+Carbon Capture and Management Strategies for Energy Harvest from Wastewater (U3R14/4879) examined the impact of wastewater characteristics on the performance and operation of highrate carbon removal processes.
 Process and environmental conditions promoting carbon capture were identified to provide a roadmap to reach energy neutrality.

 In addition, WRF is helping to expand energy production opportunities.
-State of the Science and Issues Related to Heat Recovery from Wastewater (ENER10C13/4788)

-explores the feasibility of recovering thermal energy from sewage.
-The research team reviewed over 350 peer-reviewed sources on resource recovery and interviewed more than 30 industry leaders.
-The team gathered experience from 13 North American facilities, six vendors, and multiple international installations to further explain currently developing a detailed research agenda for STEU at water utilities through Integrating Sewage Thermal Energy Use (STEU) and Other Emerging Water-Energy-Waste Technologies into Decentralized/Distributed Systems (SIWM-17-16/4843).
+State of the Science and Issues Related to Heat Recovery from Wastewater (ENER10C13/4788) explores the feasibility of recovering thermal energy from sewage.
+The research team reviewed over 350 peerreviewed sources on resource recovery and interviewed more than 30 industry leaders.
+The team gathered experience from 13 North American facilities, six vendors, and multiple international installations to further explain sewage thermal energy use (STEU).
+As a follow on, WRF is currently developing a detailed research agenda for STEU at water utilities through Integrating Sewage Thermal Energy Use (STEU) and Other Emerging Water-Energy-Waste Technologies into Decentralized/Distributed Systems (SIWM-17-16/4843).